 Diabetes and High Blood Pressure

 High blood pressure is twice as likely to strike a person with diabetes than a person without diabetes.
 Left untreated, high blood pressure can lead to heart disease and stroke.
 In fact, a person with diabetes and high blood pressure is four times as likely to develop heart disease than someone who does not have either of the conditions.
-About 73 percent of adults with diabetes have blood pressure greater than 130/80 mm Hg or use prescription medications for hypertension.
+About two-thirds of adults with diabetes have blood pressure greater than 130/80 mm Hg or use prescription medications for hypertension.

 What is high blood pressure?